TeriTohhh/React-Learning/README.md

-Replace placeholders like `TeriTohhh`, `Project Name 1`, `Project Name 2`, and the project descriptions with your actual details.
+Replace placeholders like `UserName`, `Project Name 1`, `Project Name 2`, and the project descriptions with your actual details.
 Also, update the content under sections like "Projects," "Resources," and "Contributing" based on your actual learning experiences and resources you want to share or highlight.
 Additionally, ensure you have the appropriate licensing information for your repository.